kostaskougios/terminal21-restapi/Readme.md

 Please use the [discussions](https://github.com/kostaskougios/terminal21-restapi/discussions) of the project to post any questions, comments or ideas.

 # Changelog

+## Version 0.30

+- apps can now run on the server
+- session builders refactoring for more flexible creation of sessions

 ## Version 0.21

 - more std and chakra components like Alert, Progress, Tooltip, Tabs.